nopslip/generate-merkle-tree/README.md

     },
 ```

-The `claim` field is keccak256 hash like:
+The `claim` field is keccak256 hash:

 `const leaf = keccak256(['user_id', 'amount']);`

-The script will out put something like this to the terminal:
+The script will output to the terminal:

 ```
 dist_proofs.json has been written with a root hash of: